Pengxiang-Su/-A-new-hybrid-method-to-quantify-the-ambiguity-degree-of-human-movement-networks/Readme.md

 ## OD data standardization
 After you loaded the OD data to the database, you can use the script named "ODmatrix_standardization" in "Script/Data_standardization" folder to standardize the OD data and output the results in the local folders.
 We create two function named "adjacent_matrix_bike()" and "adjacent_matrix_taxi()" to output the standardized results.
 They are shown in the "Results" folder.
 For detailed usage, please refer the annotation in the "ODmatrix_standardization" script.
 ## Fuzzy C-Means clustering
 Once you standardized the OD data and outputted the corresponding OD matrices, the "Clustering" script in the "Script/Fuzzy C-Means clustering" folder can help you cluster the OD matrix and obtain the membership matrix and clustering centers.
 To obtain the experiment results, you have to run the "graph_cmeans()" function.
 It will output two files corresponding to the membership matrix and clustering centers.
-They are shown in the "Results" folder
+They are shown in the "Results" folder.
 ## Visualization
 To obtain the Figure 3 - 10 in the manuscript, you can run and adjust the "membership_plot ()"and "scatter_plot()" in the "Visulization" script.